Saturnalia (horse): 2019: three-year-old season

 After an absence of almost four months Saturnalia returned in the Kobe Shinbun Hai over 2400 metres at Hanshin on 22 September and started the odds-on favourite in an eight-runner field.
 Lemaire settled the colt in second place behind the front-running Sifflement before taking the lead in the straight.
 Saturnalia drew away in the closing tagess to win by three lengths from Velox with a further length and a quarter back to World Premiere in third place.
 Lemaire commented "He showed his strength today.
 He needed a horse in front of him and he relaxed in the back straight.
 His start was no good in the Derby but it was good today.
 Looking forward to the future, I'm sure he's a super horse".

 On 27 October Saturnalia faced older for the first time in the autumn edition of the Tenno Sho over 2000 metres at Tokyo and started the 2.4/1 second favourite in a sixteen-runner field.
 He raced in third place for most of the way before fading in the straight and coming home sixth behind Almond Eye.
 For his final run of the year Saturnalia was matched against older horses again in the Arima Kinen over 2500 metres at Nakayama on 22 December.
-He raced towards the rear of the field before staying on strongly in the straight to take second place behind the five-year-old mare Lys Gracieux.
+He raced towards the rear of the field before staying on strongly in the straight to take second place behind the five-year-old mare and fellow U Carrot Farm runner Lys Gracieux.

 In January 2020, at the JRA Awards for 2019, Saturnalia was voted Best Three-Year-Old Colt, beating Admire Mars by 124 votes to 107.

 2020: four-year-old season

 On his first run as a four-year-old, Saturnalia started the odds-on favourite for the Grade 2 Kinko Sho over 2000 metres at Chukyo Racecourse on 15 March when his ten rivals included Lord My Way (Challenge Cup), Last Draft (Keisei Stakes) and Nishino Daisy.
 He settled in fifth place before moving up on the outside in the straight, taking the lead inside the last 100 metres and winning by two lengths from the 40/1 outsider Satono Saltus.
 At Hanshin 28 June Saturnalia was made the 1.4/1 favourite for the 61st edition of the Grade 1 Takarazuka Kinen over 2200 metres.
 He raced towards the rear along the inside rail before being switched to the outside in the straight but despite making steady progress he was unable to threaten the leaders and came home fourth behind Chrono Genesis, Kiseki and Mozu Bello.

+Shortly after this race, Saturnalia retired and assigned for a stud duty.
 In the 2020 World's Best Racehorse Rankings, Saturnalia was rated on 120, making him the equal 40th best racehorse in the world.

+Racing form

+The data available is based on JBIS and netkeiba.com.